gosquared/stash/README.md

 Stash is designed to run in a distributed architecture.
 As such, you might have multiple instances of an app running stash, with many processes attempting to retrieve values from the database and cache.
 Stash has in-built concurrency control around your `fetchFn`, which ensures that only one instance of your app will be able to execute `fetchFn` at a time.
 This helps prevent stampeding your data source when keys expire from the cache.

-If the `fetchFn` invokes its callback with an error, you can control whether the error is cached or not.
-See the `cacheErrors` option.
+If the `fetchFn` invokes its callback with an error, you can control whether the error is cached or not, and how long for.
+See the `memoize.error` option.

 `fetchFn` signature: `function (cb) {}`